Documentation

 • Inspection Reports: Records of health and safety inspections conducted by regulatory bodies, along with any corrective actions taken.

-• Medication Logs: Documentation of all medications administered to animals, including dosages, times, and staff responsible.
+• Medication Logs: Document all medications administered to animals, including dosages, times, and staff responsible.

 6. Training and Behavioral Documentation